ALSETLab/CCTA-OpenIPSL/QuickstartGuides/Quickstart-WSM.md

 WSM runs on Windows, Mac OSX or Linux, see what versions are supported [here](https://www.wolfram.com/system-modeler/system-requirements/).

-It is recommended you get familiar with WSM by following [WSM Quick Start](https://www.wolfram.com/wolfram-u/courses/modeling-simulation/system-modeler-quick-start-wsm001/).
+It is recommended you get familiar with WSM by following the [WSM Quick Start](https://www.wolfram.com/wolfram-u/courses/modeling-simulation/system-modeler-quick-start-wsm001/).

 ### Quisktart

 While using these models would require some familiarity with Modelica and WSM, the packages have been setup so that users without such experience can run some of the default simulations.

-#### Loading OpenIPSL and the Examples
+#### A. Part 1:Loading OpenIPSL and the Examples
 In the instructions below, we illustrate how to load the OpenIPSL library and the `Example1` & `Example2` packages:
   1. Download OpenIPSL, [here](https://github.com/OpenIPSL/OpenIPSL/).
 You can clone it with GIT by using [a8c6758](https://github.com/OpenIPSL/OpenIPSL/commit/a8c6758fffa7bd23f925063e9aa075f271ac71ee).
 Alternatively, you can download the *.zip file from the release page [here](https://github.com/OpenIPSL/OpenIPSL/releases/tag/v3.0.1), uncompress it to a directory where you have read & write rights.
 For example, `C:\Users\myUserName\Documents\WSM` in Windows or  `/Users/myUserName/Documents/WSM` or OSX.
   2. Download the files of this repository by cloning with GIT.
 Alternatively, you can click [here](https://github.com/ALSETLab/CCTA-OpenIPSL/archive/refs/tags/v1.0.3.zip) to download the *.zip file.